mdrosophila/RepData_PeerAssessment1/PA1_template.md

         }
 ```

--Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
+- Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.